jubatus/jubatus/README.rst

 Quick Start
 -----------

-We officially support Red Hat Enterprise Linux (RHEL) 6.2 or later (64-bit) and Ubuntu Server 14.04 LTS / 16.04 LTS (64-bit).
+We officially support Red Hat Enterprise Linux (RHEL) 6.2 or later (64-bit) and Ubuntu Server 14.04 LTS / 16.04 LTS / 18.04 LTS (64-bit).
 On supported systems, you can install all components of Jubatus using binary packages.

 See `QuickStart <http://jubat.us/en/quickstart.html>`_ for detailed description.